 The protective effects of dandelion root against alcoholic liver damage were investigated in HepG2/2E1 cells and ICR mice.
 When an increase in the production of reactive oxygen species was induced by 300 mM ethanol in vitro, cell viability was drastically decreased by 39%.
-However, in the presence of hot water extract (TOH, 1 g/kg bw/day), no hepatocytic damage was observed in the cells treated with ethanol (as evidenced by the significant reductions of serum aspartate aminotransferase, alanine aminotransferase, alkaline phosphatase, and lactate dehydrogenase activities), while ethanol extract (TOE) did not show potent hepatoprotective activity.
-The mice receiving ethanol plus TOH exhibited significant increases in hepatic antioxidant activities, including catalase, glutathione-S-transferase, glutathione peroxidase, glutathione reductase, and glutathione (You et al 2010).
+However, in the presence of hot water extract (TOH, 1 g/kg body weight per day), no hepatocytic damage was observed in the cells treated with ethanol (as evidenced by the significant reductions of serum aspartate aminotransferase (AST), alanine aminotransferase (ALT), alkaline phosphatase (ALP), and lactate dehydrogenase (LDH) activities), while ethanol extract (TOE) did not show potent hepatoprotective activity.
+The mice receiving ethanol plus TOH exhibited significant increases in hepatic antioxidant activities, including catalase, glutathione-S-transferase, glutathione peroxidase, glutathione reductase, and glutathione (You et al., 2010).

 Abdel-Magied et al. (2019) investigated the effect of dandelion root extract (DRE) on radiation-induced hepatic tissue injury in male Wistar rats.
-Animals were exposed to 8.5 Gy of gamma radiation applied as a shot dose and DRE (200 mg/kg/day), was orally supplemented to rats 14 days before and after irradiation.
-The results showed that DRE administration attenuated oxidative stress in the liver denoted by a significant reduction in the level of MDA and PCO with a marked elevation in GSH and the activity of SOD, CAT and Gpx.
+Animals were exposed to 8.5 Gy of gamma radiation applied as a shot dose and DRE (200 mg/kg per day), was orally supplemented to rats 14 days before and after irradiation.
+The results showed that DRE administration attenuated oxidative stress in the liver denoted by a significant reduction in the level of malondialdehyde and protein carbonyl with a marked elevation in glutathione and the activity of SOD, CAT and Gpx.
 Additionally, these alterations were associated with a significant decrease in the activity of ALT, AST, ALP, and LDH with a marked increase of AL level.
 Administration of DRE significantly diminished the histopathological changes in the hepatic tissues, denoted by a reduction in the necrotic and degenerative changes of hepatocytes.